luckymanaya/Svelte/README.md

 **Bug #2:** It accepts numbers and special characters

-**Solution:** Using regex characters.
+**Solution:** Using regex.
 If certain characters are found, input is not displayed in textbox.

 ## References: